ECCLESIASTES 7

 There are not many women who have a real and spontaneous taste for spiritual things.
 There are not many men either, but the proportion of women is smaller.
 It must be this that Solomon refers to, when he says:

-"One man among a thousand have I found, but a woman among all these have I not found."
+a woman among all those have I not found

 My Days and My Ways Ch 9

-29 Lo, this only have I found, that Elohim hath made man upright; but they have sought out many inventions.
+29 Lo, this only have I found, that God hath made man upright; but they have sought out many inventions.

 He was made different from what he afterwards became.
 Being made in the image, after the likeness of the Elohim, he was "made upright."
 He had no conscience of evil; for he did not know what it was.
 He was neither virtuous, nor vicious; holy, nor unholy; but in his beginning simply innocent of good or evil deeds.
 Being without a history, he was without character.
 This had to be developed, and could only be formed for good or evil, by his own independent action under the divine law.